Common Blue

 The Common Blue, Polyommatus icarus

 In the south of England, Common Blues produce two broods per year.
 The adults flying May and June are from the second brood of eggs laid the previous autumn which have overwintered as larvae.
 These early summer adults lay the first of brood of eggs, which are on the wing as adults in July to September.
 In 2010 a peak number of adults on the wing was noticed in Great Yeldham in the second week of August with over half a dozen at a time flying over the Water Mint patch and landing to take nectar.
-Even so they were regularly outnumbered by Brown Argus sharing the same nectar plants, the Brown Argus making distinctly shorter, busier and lower flights.

 To identify the males (with blue upper wing surfaces), it is necessary to see that the underside is brown-tinted and has black spots ringed with white, unlike Holly Blues whose underwing surfaces are clearer pale blue, and has small black spots without white rings.
 The black lines across the white borders of hardly extend onto the blue area at all, unlike Adonis Blues where the black lines extend further.